-The debut feature of designer Tom Ford is set in L.A. c.1962.
-Professor George Falconer, is struggling through a life without his recently deceased long time partner.
-The series of events and encounters on a single day will ultimately lead him to decide if there is a future for him in this world.
+The debut feature by designer Tom Ford is set in L.A. c.1962.
+Professor George Falconer, is struggling after the recent death of his long time partner.
+The series of events and encounters occurring over a single day will ultimately lead him to decide if there is a future for him in this world.

 This movie is closer to perfection than anything I've seen in recent years.